dequelabs/attest-release-scripts/README.md

 md-to-html.sh docs output
 ```

-where argument, `docs/*.md` are the markdown files and `output` is the directory in which the html files are created.
+where argument, `docs` are the markdown files and `output` is the directory in which the html files are created.

 ## License